Blog

 To find out how to use Recruitment Automation to hire faster, reduce bias and save, we also have a great retail industry eBook on Ai in HR.

-Let’s discuss the significant issues that talent acquisition teams face with assessment centres every day.
-As a solution provider operating in the high-volume recruiting space, we’ve identified seven common assessment centre problems.
+Let’s discuss the significant issues that talent acquisition teams face with assessment centres and talent assessment tools every day.
+As a solution provider operating in the high-volume recruiting space, we’ve identified seven common problems with assessment centres and the use of talent assessment tools.

 Firstly, a bit of an explanation.